Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

 Tip 4: How to clean pet hair

-I have a lint roller under every sink where I keep my cleaning supplies.
+And there is extra hair on my furniture depending on the time of year.
+To help I have a lint roller under every sink where I keep my cleaning supplies.

 I run that lint roller over pillows and blankets and slipcovers to get rid of pet hair (and people hair, too).